flumeapp/help.flumeapp.com/views/upload.md

 ## Carousel Posts

-You can select up to 10 photos and videos into a single post, otherwise known as a carousel or multi-post.
-See
+You can select up to 10 photos and videos into a single post, otherwise known as a [carousel or multi-post.](//views/detailview.md#carousel-posts)

 To toggle between an individual and carousel post: